 Visiting scholars are integrated members of the community of staff and graduate students at CIHE.
 Just as they derive benefits from their time at Boston College, they are expected to share their knowledge and expertise with the university community.

 All scholars, regardless of background, are expected to share their research background in some capacity during their stay at Boston College.
-Senior scholars are asked to give a seminar as part of the CIHE seminar series; junior scholars are asked to contribute to at least one teaching session during their visit.
+Senior scholars are asked to give a seminar as part of the CIHE webinar series; junior scholars are asked to contribute to at least one teaching session during their visit.

 Visiting scholars are also asked to contribute to one of the Center’s publications.
 Senior scholars should submit at least one article to International Higher Education during their stay.
 The ultimate publication of this contribution is, of course, subject to editorial review.
 Junior scholars may also contribute to IHE, but they may also choose to contribute in other ways (e.g. through participation in the WES-CIHE Summer Institute and its related publication).